MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 1. Click the **Collect garbage** (![The 'Collect garbage' icon](./dom-leaks-images/collect-garbage-icon.png)) icon.

-   Parent-child links are removed inside the detached tree:
+   Parent-child links are removed inside the detached tree, and the remaining item is the DOM node that caused other DOM nodes to be retained:

    ![The Detach Elements button in the Detached Elements tool](./dom-leaks-images/remove-links.png)